emartineznunez/AutoMeKin/docs/tutorial.md

 Use short names for the <code>wrkdir</code> and the input files.
 Good choices are short acronyms (using capital letters) like FA for formic acid.

-The following are files read by amk, and therefore, they must be present in wrkdir.
+The following are files read by amk, and therefore, they must be present in <code>wrkdir</code>.

 **name.xyz** (<code>FA.xyz</code> in our example), where name refers to the name for our system; the recommendation is to use acronyms like FA for Formic Acid or short names.
 This file contains an initial input structure of our